-Though the use of the language is not defined in applicable Regulations it would be recommended to use English for secondary procurement procedures above 20.000€ in Poland-Belarus-Ukraine and 10.000€ in Latvia-Lithuania-Belarus.
+Though the use of the language is not defined in applicable Regulations it would be recommended to use English for secondary procurement procedures above 20.000€.
 For single tender procedures, the contracting authority might decide to use only national languages.